benjycui/introrx-chinese-edition/introrx.md

 });
 ```

 No, not so fast, pal.
 This is bad, because we now have **two** subscribers that affect the suggestion DOM elements (the other one being `responseStream.subscribe()`), and that doesn't really sound like [Separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
-Remember the FRP mantra?
+Remember the Reactive mantra?

 &nbsp;
 &nbsp;